gost/sensorthings-net-sdk/README.md

 # sensorthings-net-sdk

-.NET SDK for OGC SensorThings
+The Geodan SensorThings .NET SDK makes it easy to add OGC SensorThings support to your .NET application.